SweetPinkMilkTea/shenzhia/README.md

 >
 > This bot has not been tested against large numbers of users/servers.
 Be aware that performance problems might arise under such circumstances.
 >
-> *I am by no means a experienced developer.
+> *I am by no means an experienced developer.
 I'm always open for suggestions and feedback, provided it's constructive and remains civil.*

 # About
 This is Shenzhia, a python discord bot.

-It's use is communicating with the Brawl Stars API and displaying data to the requester in an engaging format.
+Its use is communicating with the Brawl Stars API and displaying data to the requester in an engaging format.

 Additionally, it can save and work with received data to further utilize API data.